RoamGuru Roam Guru

 Entry: €3.50 (free first Sunday of month)

 Located in the former dormitory of Saint-Bénigne Abbey, this museum traces Dijon's history from prehistoric times through the Middle Ages.
-The Roman collections are particularly strong, featuring mosaics, sculptures, and everyday objects from the ancient settlement of Divio.
+The Roman collections are strong—mosaics, sculptures, and everyday objects from the ancient settlement of Divio.
+The 3rd-century mosaic of Bacchus, discovered in 1910, demonstrates the sophistication of Roman Dijon.
+Medieval galleries include capitals from destroyed churches and architectural fragments that reveal the evolution of Burgundian Romanesque style.

-Maison de la Moutarde Fallot
+Maison de la Moutarde Fallot: The Last Family Mill

 Address: 16 Rue de la Chouette, 21000 Dijon